tthien92/brain_tumor_classification/README.txt

+# Summary

+This project seeks to classify MRI images of brain tumors taken from Southern Medical University in Guangzhou, China.
+As stated by the owner of this data, Jun Cheng:

-This brain tumor dataset containing 3064 T1-weighted contrast-inhanced images from 233 patients with three kinds of brain tumor: meningioma (708 slices), glioma (1426 slices), and pituitary tumor (930 slices).
-Due to the file size limit of repository, we split the whole dataset into 4 subsets, and achive them in 4 .zip files with each .zip file containing 766 slices.The 5-fold cross-validation indices are also provided.
+" This brain tumor dataset containing 3064 T1-weighted contrast-inhanced images from 233 patients with three kinds of brain tumor: meningioma (708 slices), glioma (1426 slices), and pituitary tumor (930 slices).
+Due to the file size limit of repository, we split the whole dataset into 4 subsets, and achive them in 4 .zip files with each .zip file containing 766 slices.The 5-fold cross-validation indices are also provided"

+## Table of Contents

+Data_Format.ipynb - Extract image and label data from .mat files into pandas dataframe.
+Data_Exploration - Exploratory data analysis and balancing classes Data_Modeling - Creating and Fine-Tuning neural network for tumor classification & identification

+## Additional Notes
 -----
 This data is organized in matlab data format (.mat file).
 Each file stores a struct containing the following fields for an image: